Deepan-Karmakar/p5.js-tutorial/Design-Principles.md

 - **Beginner Friendly** The p5.js API aims to be friendly to beginner coders, offering a low barrier to creating interactive and visual web content with cutting-edge HTML5/canvas/DOM APIs.

-- **Educational** p5.js is focused on an API and curriculum that supports educational use, including a complete reference to the API with supporting examples, as well as tutorials and sample class curricula that introduces core creative coding principles in a clear and engaging trajectory.
+- **Educational** p5.js is focused on an API and curriculum that supports educational use, including a complete reference to the API with supporting examples, as well as tutorials and sample class curricula that introduces core creative coding principles in a clear and engaging order.

 - **JavaScript and its community** p5.js aims to open web development practices to beginners by modeling proper JavaScript design patterns and usage, and as an open source library, aims to include the wider JavaScript community in its creation, documentation and dissemination.